 supreme God.
 The Supreme God is in everything as Fire resides in Oil or Oil

 resides in Oil-seed.
 Brahman pervades all.
 Paramahamsa pervades Hamsa.
-Hamsa literarily
+Hamsa literally

 means “That am I”.
 There exists nothing other than Isvara or God.
 By Hamsa

 Vidya, Soul realises that he is the Supreme God.
-The realisation of God in Self
+The realization of God in Self

 is Hamsa Vidya.

 The process of Hamsa Vidya is explained.
 The Yogi should Press

 the Anus, force the Prana upwards from Muladhara, circumnavigate the six-petaled